 This is what we're working on!

-Back on the Map act as a anchor for the community and are dedicated to extending our reach and to make Hendon a Better Place, a Stronger Community and give residents an influencing role.
+Back on the Map act as a anchor for the community and are dedicated to extending our reach and to make Hendon a Better Place, a Stronger Community and give residents a local voice.
 We listen, observe, looking ahead to anticipate local needs and responding to local issues.

 Community Improvement District

 We are delighted to announce that the team are will be leading on developing a strategic direction for Villette Road in Hendon.
 We’ll join Skelmersdale, Lancashire, Ipswich, Stretford, and Wolverton as a CID, putting the community at the heart of change as we aim to take back the high street.

 We’ll provide local people, partners and local trader in our community a platform to have their say on how the high street could be improve and the strategic direction of our local high street.